-The students who are required to take the placement tests are required to enroll in the appropriate PAS class if their placement tests scores indicate need.
-Other factors that may be taken into consideration in requiring PAS classes are the following:
+The students who are required to take the placement tests are required to enroll in the appropriate class if their placement tests scores indicate need.
+Other factors that may be taken into consideration in requiring these classes are the following:

 Missing college prep classes in high school

 High school seniors with an ACT score lower than 17 in Mathematics and/or an SAT score lower than 380 are required to take MAT 100

 Transfer students who have not completed any college credits (grade of C or higher) in math that is equivalent to MAT 100 or higher are required to take a placement test in math.
 They are placed in a math class based on the results.

 SC 099/SC 100L

 High school seniors and transfer students who are required to take any of these classes described above are then evaluated for placement in SC 099/SC100L based on their placement test scores and previous performance in high school or college science classes.

 You will earn credit for EN 103, MAT 100 and SC 100L; these credits are elective credits and can be used toward your graduation requirement of 128 credits.
 Credits for SC 099 do not fulfill credit requirements for graduation.

 Will I be able to complete my degree in 4 years if I am required to participate in these classes?

 Depending on your major, you may be able to complete your degree in four years by going full-time and taking classes in the summer or accelerating your academic program as an upperclassman.
 Nursing majors need three years to complete their nursing classes after they complete nursing pre-reqs, so these additional classes usually result in needing five years to graduate with a BSN degree.